network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 ## What you can mod
 - Add a translation (No code involved)
 - Add new contents (Some involves code)
-    - Supports Units/Treasures/Talents/Events
+    - Units/Treasures/Talents/Events.
-    - Translate descriptions to different languages, or skip for one single language.
+    - Translate descriptions to different languages.
     - Use an existing ability or create your own.
-    - Use images on Treasures/Talents/Units.
+    - Create images for your units, or use an existing one.
-    - Use animations on Units.
+    - Add animations to your Units.
     - Modify existing content.
 - Modify game logic (Involves code)